jonniedarko/ng-macro-old/README.md

 ng-macro
 ========

-An Angularjs Macro Calculator to calculate calories, protein, Carbs and fats for increasing muscle, loosing fat or maintaining current weight
+An AngularJS Macro Calculator to calculate calories, protein, Carbs and fats for increasing muscle, loosing fat or maintaining current weight

 ***Steps and tutorial outline/notes

 introduction:
- - What is Angularjs ( & briefly what is bootstrap)
+ - What is AngularJS ( & briefly what is bootstrap) AngularJS is an open-source structural MVC framework for dynamic web applications which aims to make building large scale web applications easier for development, testing and maintaining.
+It was created by Google is maintained by both Google and the AngularJS community.

+Some of Its main goals include:

+Decoupling DOM manipulation from application logic.
+Improve code testability.
+Decoupling the client side of an application from the server side to allow development work to progress in parallel.
+Decoupling view from the business logic and data providers.

  - Advantages and why/where would you use it
- Include live snippets
+ It does alot of the Heavy lifting for you, you create your component and AngularJS manages those components and the connections between them
+ Data models in Angular are plain old JavaScript objects (POJO) and don’t require extraneous getter and setter functions.
+ We can create custom reusable HTML elements we Can create powerful custom filters which we can use to filter/sort or manipulate data using our own custom rules e.g. you could create a filter that removed all vowels from your text (see future post) save writting alot of repative or code.
+ Data binding allows instant real time updating without refreshing page It is built with Unit Testing in mind and allows for far greater code coverage with less effort

+ One disadvantage in my opinion is the documentation/developers guide for basics is great but when it some to complex examples such as complex directives I found fall shorts, expically when it comes to the Unit testing.

+Twitter Bootstrap is also used in this tutorial but I will not be going into detail.
+In brief Bootstrap is a framework for responsive design which contains HTML and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
+In this tutorial we will only be using it to "pretty up" our application and give it a polished professional look

+Data Binding without a controller
+    users name on page using `{{ }}` - users name ng-model -

 Create index.html
 create directory "Vendor"
 Download and add to Vendor: (Mention bower and add link to bower tutorial later)
   - Jquery
   - Bootstrap
-  - angularjs
+  - AngularJS

 Create Basic html form using bootstrap styling [commit](https://github.com/jonniedarko/ng-macro/commit/00f0b45cc81125d46ab85022da70357d5a2a62cd)

 Data Binding without a controller
 	users name on page using `{{ }}` - users name ng-model -

 Introduce controller
 	- what is Controller and why use it (MVC)
 	- $scope, ng-model and {{}}
 	- functions and variables basics